Maine Republican Party: Statewide officials

 Maine has not elected a GOP Governor since 2014, when Paul LePage was re-elected as governor.
 In 2018, term limits prevented LePage from seeking a third consecutive term.
 Businessman Shawn Moody ran as the Republican nominee in the 2018 election and was subsequently defeated by Democratic challenger Janet Mills.
 LePage ran for governor again in 2022, but lost.
+No Republican candidate for governor has received a majority of the vote since 1962, when incumbent Republican John H. Reed received 50.08% of the vote.

-As Republicans have not held a majority of total seats in the Legislature since 2012, they have been unable to select the Attorney General, Secretary of State, and State Treasurer on their own.
+The holders of the other three major statewide offices, the Attorney General, Secretary of State, and State Treasurer, are selected by the Legislature.
+As Republicans have not held a majority of total seats in the Legislature since 2012, they have been unable to select these officials on their own.
 They did help to elect independent Treasurer Terry Hayes, a former Democrat, in 2014.

 State legislative leaders

+Republicans last controlled the Maine House of Representatives in 2012, and the Maine Senate in 2018.
+Control of the Senate determines who is first in line to be governor in the event of a vacancy, as Maine has no office of lieutenant governor.